Explore the best snow park in Italy and its numerous attractions:

 - Wide array of structures - 70 obstacles

 - Official training park for the Italian National Freestyle team

 - The breathtaking countryside of the Sciliar Mountain, emblem of the Dolomites

-Having landed a triple win of Best Park, Best Jib Line and Best Pro Line at the 2015 Skipass Awards, the Alpe di Siusi/Seiser Alm Snow Park
+Having landed a triple win of Best Park, Best Innovation, Best Marketing, Best Project and Best Event at the 2018 Skipass Awards, the Seiser Alm Snow Park

-in the Dolomites is, for the second time in a raw, officially Italy’s best snow park.
-At 1.5 km long and offering around 70 obstacles, the Alpe di Siusi Snow Park is one of the longest terrain parks in Europe.
+in the Dolomites is, for the 5th time in a raw, officially Italy’s best snow park.
+In addition, the Seiser Alm Snowpark was nominated as one of the TOP terrain parks in the category "World's Best Freestyle Resort 2018" at the annual World Ski Awards at Kitzbühel (Austria).
+At 1.5 km long and offering around 70 obstacles, the Seiser Alm Snow Park is one of the longest terrain parks in Europe.
 With rails, kickers, boxes and whoops

-the snow park offers everything that a freestyler could ever wish for, from easy through medium right up to pro level
+the snow park offers everything that a freestyler could ever wish for, from easy through medium right up to pro leve

-Four shapers groom the Alpe di Siusi Snow Park to perfection every single day, giving it its reputation as one of the safest terrain parks in the Alps.
+Four shapers groom the Seiser Alm Snow Park to perfection every single day, giving it its reputation as one of the safest terrain parks in the Alps.
 The Panettone Bros Club cater to the entertainment side of the park with contests, events and parties themed around the park scene.

-will choose the Alpe di Siusi as their training ground and show some of their spectacular jumps with ski and snowboard.
+will choose the Seiser Alm as their training ground and show some of their spectacular jumps with ski and snowboard.